ethanbergstrom/winget/README.md

 ## Keep packages up to date
 A common complaint of PackageManagement/OneGet is it doesn't allow for updating installed packages, while Chocolatey does.
-  In order to reconile the two, Chocolatier has a reserved keyword 'latest' that when passed as a Required Version can compare the version of what's currently installed against what's in the repository.
+  In order to reconcile the two, Chocolatier has a reserved keyword 'latest' that when passed as a Required Version can compare the version of what's currently installed against what's in the repository.
 ```PowerShell

 PS C:\Users\ethan> Find-Package curl -RequiredVersion latest -ProviderName chocolatier